minhduc2611/amplify-me/README.md

 # amplify-me

 A small project that provides ultilities.
-[x] Instagram Posting Schelduler with Python
+- Instagram Posting Schelduler with Python.

 ## Recommended IDE Setup